my-pwa-apps/Tesla/README.md

 ## 🔒 Security Notes

-- Never commit `firebase-config.js` with real credentials to public repos
-- Use environment variables for sensitive data
+- ⚠️ Client secrets in browser are visible - use only for personal projects
+- For production apps, implement a backend proxy
-- Tesla tokens are stored securely in Firestore (server-side)
+- Tokens stored in localStorage (less secure than httpOnly cookies)
-- Client-side code never sees refresh tokens
+- PKCE implemented for additional OAuth security
+- Consider using Tessie/TeslaFi for better security

 ## 📝 License